AdwinTrave/meteor-fictionaltime/README.md

 # Under development, not yet functional

 # Fictional time
 Fictional time allows you to create, display and convert units to and from your own (symetric) fictional time.
-Example at [sfb.freedombase.net](http://sfb.freedombase.net).
+Old and buggy example at [sfb.freedombase.net](http://sfb.freedombase.net).

 ## Installation
 `meteor add storyteller:fictionaltime`